diodesign/6502js/README.md

 | 0x4002          | VIA DIRB register |
 | 0x4003          | VIA DIRA register |
 | 0xC000 - 0xFFFF | 16KB ROM |

-## Try it live

-* Play a recent version of the code [here](https://editor.p5js.org/diodesign/full/l1hndGSAK) in your browser.
-* Tweak and play a recent version of the code [here](https://editor.p5js.org/diodesign/sketches/l1hndGSAK) in your browser.

-Slide the speed control to the left to increase the processing rate, and to the right to decrease.
-The default program prints `Hi ` repeatedly.
-This can be changed by editing the opcodes in the `rom` array in `src/sketch.js`.

 ## Future work